JKang918/Computing-Accounting-Ratios-from-Yahoo-Finance/README.md

 [O-score(Wikipedia)](https://en.wikipedia.org/wiki/Ohlson_O-score)\
 [M-score(Wikipedia)](https://en.wikipedia.org/wiki/Beneish_M-score)

-O-score is a statistic calculated with several accounting ratios to guage a firm's default probability while M-score is used to predict possible earnings manipulation.
+O-score is a statistic to guage a firm's default probability while M-score is used to predict possible earnings manipulation.

+The process can be summarized as below:

+1. extract financial statements
+2. extract certain accounts of interest
+3. use formula or functions to get tailored ratios
+4. make a table of those ratios
+5. do what you need to do with that!